The Best Caregiver Call Buttons: When You Need Immediate Help

 senior woman using one of the best caregiver call buttons to get the help she needs

-Caregiver call buttons can fill the void, often meaning the very difference between survival and fatality.
+Caregiver call buttons can fill the void, often meaning the difference between survival and fatality.
 The best caregiver call buttons help out with things like:

 • People falling: This can happen anywhere from breezeways to bathrooms, resulting in brain injuries, spinal cord issues, concussions, and broken bones.
 Half of those 80 and up fall annually, and 9,500 annual falls result in fatalities.